amirf2/gls-for-google/README.md

 ## Introduction

 This project is a minified guided learning solution for [Google](https://www.google.com/?hl=en).
-I implemented this guide using Jquery For DOM manipulation and Bootstrap 4 For Styling the Guide Popovers.
+I implemented this guide using jQuery For DOM manipulation and Bootstrap 4 For Styling the Guide Popovers.

 ## Instructions